Slaughter16/Proxmox-Networking-Lab/pfSense/README.md

 ## 🎯 Objective
-Segment the virtual lab network into three VLANs and route traffic securely using pfSense.
+Segment the virtual lab into separate VLANs and configure pfSense to route and manage traffic securely.

 ### VLAN Structure:
 | VLAN ID | Name     | Subnet             |